 I've noticed my decorating style is getting simpler and simpler.
 What I've learned about myself is that extra stuff makes me crazy.
 You can only imagine what a tricky balancing game this creates because I love having things on hand (especially party supplies and holiday decor), but I hate clutter.

 Additionally, if you have recently renovated your interiors (probably with the help of renowned decorators), a simple decoration might suffice.
-Remember that overstuffing the room could make you look like a hoarder and not a person who understand interior design.
-This would definitely not look good on your part.
-I mean, if you have already opted for wall paint or perhaps added more curtains or even new light fixtures like Neon Signs, then adding more elements in the room could make the area look a bit dingy.
+Remember that overstuffing the room could make you look like a hoarder and not a person who understands interior design.
+I mean, if you have already opted for wall art or added more curtains or new light fixtures like Neon Signs or pendant bulbs, then these could be enough to make your space look lively.
+Adding any more elements to the room could make the area look cluttered.
+It is best to refrain from doing that.
 This is the most basic understanding that you, as a homeowner, should have.
 Talk to any professional decorator, he would say the same.

 Anyway, keep in mind that the same could be true if you have recently added more pieces of furniture (like big farmhouse bespoke dining tables) or showpieces (like vases) inside the space.
 Hence, I feel that keeping it simple could be a great idea.
 For instance, I had grand visions of hand-making a gratitude tree, but you know what?
 Even that sounded too complicated and, in my head, made my interiors look a bit drab, so instead, I settled on a simple $3 Gratitude Tree from Target.
 Bless that store.